top of page

 15. If you decide to have a sexual "encounter," make sure "both of you give enthusiastic affirmative consent.

 Collet Gee, a co-author of an article in wikiHow to Prevent Date Rape, states that you could meet your date at a well-known restaurant.
-Don't allow yourself to be in an unfamiliar place ".
+Don't allow yourself to be in an unfamiliar place."
 This will prevent you from not knowing a definite address if you need to summons for help.
 It is a self-care-self-protection skill.

 Be in the crowd.
 Stay in the mix.
 Move in and out of the public to ensure that someone sees you and your date.
 This is a great skill to have if there is a need to identify you are your date.
 If you are with a group, and this is your first time on -a face-to-face date, make sure they know as much about your date as possible; his name, articles of clothing, specific scars or unique accessories, what kind of vehicle he was driving, and your plans after leaving.

-God forbid you to become a victim.it'sIf this happens to you, your mindset will be Escape, Survive, Escape, Survive.
+God forbid you to become a victim.
+If this happens to you, your mindset will be Escape, Survive, Escape, Survive.
+Report immediately, and share everything you remember about the predator.

 Recent Posts